zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/troubleshooting.md

 ### Ajax Binding Troubleshooting

 1. Use your browser's developer console to check for any JavaScript errors.
 In most browsers pressing **F12** will pop up the developer console.
 Address all JavaScript errors.
+A list of the common JavaScript errors can be found in the [widget troubleshooting help topic](/getting-started/web/troubleshooting#known-javascript-errors).
 2. Check the "Network" (or "Net" in Firebug) tab of the browser developer console.
 Look for a failed HTTP request for the action method configured via the `DataSource` grid setting.
     - HTTP status code [401](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#401) indicates that authentication is required and has failed or not yet been provided.
     - HTTP status code [403](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes#403) indicates that request is not authorized.
 Perhaps the current user does not have